dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### The `as` operator

 The null state of an `E as T` expression depends first on properties of the type `T`.
-If the type *nonnullable* then the null state is "not null".
+If the type of `T` is *nonnullable* then the null state is "not null".
 Otherwise the null state depends on the conversion from the type of `E` to type `T`:

-- If the conversion Identity, boxing, implicit reference or implicit nullable has the same null state as `E`
+- If the conversion is an identity, boxing, implicit reference, or implicit nullable conversion, then the null state is the null state of `E`
 - Else if `T` is a type parameter then it has the null state "maybe default"
 - Else it has the null state "maybe null"